pagkly/Zed/Investopedia3/Upfront Pricing.md

 Upfront pricing refers to the interest rates and limits established for a borrower in a credit card’s underwriting and issuance.

-In credit card [underwriting](https://www.investopedia.com/terms/u/underwriting.asp), a creditor will use automated technology to establish all of the pricing terms at the onset of the relationship.
+In credit card [[underwriting]](https://www.investopedia.com/terms/u/underwriting.asp), a creditor will use automated technology to establish all of the pricing terms at the onset of the relationship.

-Upfront pricing terms are generated from customized [risk-based pricing](https://www.investopedia.com/terms/r/riskbased-pricing.asp) methodologies that take into account a borrower’s credit profile and debt-to-income.
+Upfront pricing terms are generated from customized [[risk-based pricing]](https://www.investopedia.com/terms/r/riskbased-pricing.asp) methodologies that take into account a borrower’s credit profile and debt-to-income.
 Using these inputs the creditor will establish credit card pricing terms upfront for the credit agreement.
 Pricing terms generally focus on the borrower’s interest rate and credit limit.

 ### Key Takeaways